connectome-neuprint/neuVid/documentation/README.md

 The next command is a third `frameCamera`.
 It specifies that the framing should be on the bounds of `rois.step1 + rois.step2`.
 The effect is to make the camera frame on the union of the two bounds.
 No set operators other than `+` are supported for the `bound` argument, but the next section discusses a more powerful case for other arguments of other commands.

+A variety of interesting animations are possible by combining commands like `frameCamera`, `orbitCamera`, and `advanceTime`, but not all combinations are supported.
+It does not work to "nest" a `frameCamera` command in the middle of the duration of an `orbitCamera` command, for example.
+A solution is to break the longer-duration `orbitCamera` into two shorter-duration commands, with the `frameCamera` in between them.

 ## Transparency and Color

 The transparency of a mesh is controlled by the *alpha* value on the mesh's material.
 The [Catetories](#categories) documentation showed how the `setValue` command can specify an alpha for a mesh for the duration of a video.